itismyera/7-Zip-zstd/backup/README.md

 ### Installation (via plugin)

-1. download the `Codecs.7z` archive from here [Zipr ZS Releases](https://www.zipr.cn/Zipr/releases), this archive holds binaries, which are compatible with the Mainline version of [Zipr]
+1. download the `Codecs.7z` archive from here [Zipr Releases](https://www.zipr.cn/Zipr/releases), this archive holds binaries, which are compatible with the Mainline version of [Zipr]
 2. create a new directory named `Codecs` and put in there the zstd-x32.dll or the zstd-x64.dll, depending on your [Zipr] installation
    - normally, the x32 should go to: "C:\Program Files (x86)\Zipr\Codecs"
    - the x64 version should go in here: "C:\Program Files\Zipr\Codecs"